-- Protect batteries against heat. - Never expose batteries to sustained direct sunlight.
+- Protect batteries against heat. - Never store in proximity to hot or flammable objects. - ► Never expose batteries to continuous direct sunlight and never store near heaters.

 Oil and grease may leak from the pedelec if it is lying flat.

 If the shipping box with a pedelec is lying flat or standing on one end, it does not provide the frame and wheels with adequate protection against damage.